If you’re terrified of ALS because of twitching muscles, here is a complete guide to get you through your most terrifying moments.

 Being terrified of ALS is a prevalent phenomenon in this cyber age.

-It’s at that point, or shortly after, that these individuals then begin perceiving muscle weakness and cramps.
+It’s at that point, or shortly after, that these individuals then begin perceiving muscle weakness and maybe even cramps.

 This leads to an obsession with repeatedly testing out the perceived area of weakness with various strength tests.